AADA

 Costs

-View Refund Policy Details or refer page 10 of AADA Student Handbook.
+View Fees and Refund Policy Details or refer to the AADA College Participant Handbook.

 Payment method